 Bidding round spring 2019

 We carried out our second bidding round over the spring 2019.

-map of neighbourhoods), we carried out our first bidding round over the winter 2017-18.
+The first bidding round was carried out over the winter 2017-18.

-The council keeps its strategic CIL spending priorities under review and allocates funding to strategic infrastructure projects that support the demands that development place on areas as they arise.
-Appropriate funding priorities are identified through the Council's Capital Programme Board and allocations are approved though the relevant authority for approval capital funding allocations under the Council's Constitution.
+Merton keeps its strategic CIL spending priorities under review and allocates funding to strategic infrastructure projects that support the demands that development place on areas as they arise.
+Appropriate funding priorities are identified through the Council's Capital Programme Board and allocations are approved though the relevant authority under the Council's Constitution.

 What happens next

 During 2022 we will be working towards the final approval of Merton’s Infrastructure Delivery Plan (or "IDP") to support the adoption of our new Local Plan which is undergoing public examination by the Secretary of State.
 The IDP sets infrastructure priorities across the 15 year development plan period of the Local Plan and has provided a basis for preparing annual IFSs and assessing bids for Strategic CIL funding.

 Alongside the IDP, our Capital Programme Board will continue to identify specific funding priorities for Merton CIL which will inform the written statement for our annual IFSs.